j-v-k/TopNBA3P/README.md

 The chart is a modifed version of Lutz Roeder's Grapher.Motion chart which can be found here: http://www.lutzroeder.com/html5/

-I also added the Python code which I created and used to convert .csv files into the particular form of .json file which is recognized by Grapher.Motion chart's .js code.
+I also added the Python code which I created and used to convert .csv files into the particular form of .json which is recognized by Grapher.Motion chart's .js code.